 “Will a dog eat a banana” and “can a dog eat the treat” are two different questions.
 A dog loves the smell of the highly sweet treat and will gobble it down if given a choice.
 Should you provide it to the canine?
 It’s not a bad thing but needs doing in minimal quantities.

 If a dog overindulges, elevated levels of potassium can result in symptoms of vomiting/diarrhea, weakness, and discomfort, and the carbohydrates and sugar can fatten up even an energetic pup.
+Pet stores near me helps you to buy the best pets products and also helps to take necessary steps to maintain your pets.
+By visiting this site you can see funny dog videos.

 If you think your puppy got into a bunch without your knowledge or is consuming too much, a call to the vet is warranted, especially if the animal shows some symptoms, as mentioned.
 Keep these and other human products out of the pup’s reach so only you have access and can monitor the amount given to keep the puppy safe and to maintain his well-being.